Opportunities for Spring Scholars

 Studying abroad has many advantages and Tulane recognizes the benefits of international exchange.
 Studying in a different culture broadens your perspective, can help frame your interests, and expands your network of contacts.
 The benefits of study abroad can have a lasting and positive impact on the remainder of your university career and beyond.
 The perspectives shared between classmates from many different cultures and backgrounds shape conversations in ways that would never occur in a homogenous classroom setting.

 All of our study abroad partnerships have flexible application deadlines and will accept students until May 1, sometimes later depending on availability.
 Students do not have to commit to Tulane before applying to the programs.
-American University (Paris), Richmond University (London), and John Cabot University (Rome) do not require enrollment deposits right after being accepted, but UIC in Barcelona does (approx. 15 day deposit deadline), so be sure to only apply to UIC once you are nearly ready to commit.
+Temple University (Tokyo), American University (Paris), Richmond University (London), and John Cabot University (Rome) do not require enrollment deposits right after being accepted, but UIC in Barcelona does (approx. 15 day deposit deadline), so be sure to only apply to UIC once you are nearly ready to commit.
 Students should only apply to one partner university.
 Spring Scholars must submit their deposit to Tulane no later than May 1.

 *Housing at John Cabot University in Rome is limited and is assigned based on when the enrollment and housing deposits are received by John Cabot.